 Canadian Hakomi Leadership Team

-CHLT provides trainings in the Hakomi Experiential Method, workshops in Quieting the Mind, the Practice of Loving Presence, Wisdom Without Words (Nonverbal Expression), and Emotional Nourishment and leadership development (teacher training) for workshop leaders, therapists and teachers of Hakomi, under the direction of Donna Martin in association with Ron Kurtz, creator of the Hakomi Method of Experiential Psychotherapy and author of Body-centered Psychotherapy: the Hakomi Method.
+The Canadian Hakomi Leadership Team (CHLT) provides trainings in the Hakomi Experiential Method, workshops in Quieting the Mind, the Practice of Loving Presence, Wisdom Without Words (Nonverbal Expression), and Emotional Nourishment (the Art of Comforting) … and leadership development (teacher training) for workshop leaders, therapists and teachers of Hakomi, under the direction of Donna Martin and Georgia Marvin, as well as other trainers and legacy holders of Ron Kurtz, creator of the Hakomi Method of Experiential Psychotherapy and author of Body-centered Psychotherapy: the Hakomi Method.

 Canadian Hakomi Leadership Team